 Requesting a refund.
-Log into your myVRS account (myVRS.varetire.org) and submit an online request for a refund.
+Log into your myVRS account at myVRS.varetire.org and submit an online request for a refund.

 Refunds cannot be processed until at least a full calendar month after you have left all employment with a VRS-participating employer, including non-covered employment, and are no longer being reported to VRS by your employer.
 Periods of leave with or without pay do not count toward satisfying this break from employment.
-Example: If you leave your job effective June 12 and request a refund, the earliest VRS can process your refund is August.
+Example: You are leaving your job effective June 12 and have requested a refund.
+The earliest VRS can process your refund is August.